-Google Duplex, though impressive, is designed to perform a certain set of tasks; as Carrie Marshal explained for TechRadar, it won’t have a conversation with your mom for you (or at least, not a very good one), but it can book a table for your at a restaurant.
+Google Duplex, though impressive, is designed to perform a certain set of tasks; as Carrie Marshal explained for TechRadar, it won’t have a conversation with your mom for you (or, at least, not a very good one), but it can book a table for your at a restaurant.

 What's more, Google Duplex is likely a few years out from public release.
 Though beta testing is supposed to begin this summer, it's doubtful Google will roll Duplex out to the general public any time soon.

-From a ‘something I’ll use everyday’ standpoint that’s also much closer to deployment, AR-based walking navigation wins out over having an AI make phone calls for me.
+From a ‘something I’ll use everyday’ standpoint that’s much closer to deployment, AR-based walking navigation wins out over having an AI make phone calls for me.

 The new walking experience isn’t the only Google Maps update announced this week.
-Other items include a new group planning feature and a new ‘For You’ tab so you can keep an eye on events and other happenings you might be interested that are taking place near you.
+Other items (opens in new tab) include a new group planning feature and a new ‘For You’ tab so you can keep an eye on events and other happenings you might be interested in that are taking place near you.